goharbor/community/proposals/CVE_Whitelist.md

 * #### Pulling image from project with vulnerability whitelist

-Upon receiving a request to pull an image, instead of querying the "scan overview" in Harbor's DB, Harbor will call Clair's API to list all the vulnerability of this image and apply to whitelist to filter out some of them, and consolidate the result to get the overall vulnerability level.
+Upon receiving a request to pull an image, instead of querying the "scan overview" in Harbor's DB, Harbor will call Clair's API to list all the vulnerability of this image and apply to whitelist, if it's not expired, to filter out some of them, and consolidate the result to get the overall vulnerability level.

 **NOTE:**
 Making the switch from querying local DB to calling Clair's API may have some impact on performance.
-Storing the full vulnerability list of every scanned image is not very effective.
+Storing the full CVE list of every scanned image is not very effective.
 We'll have to measure the performance during the refactor and lower the impact.